sebastienrousseau/shokunin/README.md

 ### In your project

-To use the `Shokunin (職人)` library in your project, add the following to your `Cargo.toml` file:
+To use the `Shokunin (職人) Static Site Generator` library in your project, add the following to your `Cargo.toml` file:

 ```toml